 With any supplement it is important to get the correct amount and the correct supplement for your individual needs.
 Supplementing with glutamine is the same.

-Research has shown that doses up to fourteen grams or higher a day are beneficial and safe.
+Research has shown that doses up to fourteen grams are beneficial and safe.
 However, it’s important to not exceed forty grams of glutamine a day unless instructed to do so by a health professional.

 Glutamine should not be taken with any beverage that is considered hot in temperature.
 This amino acid is very sensitive; hot temperatures and certain acids can destroy it.
 If you are using glutamine supplements keep them in a dry environment at room temperature.

 There are some people who should not supplement with glutamine.
 People who have Reye syndrome, liver disease, and kidney disease should not take glutamine supplements.

 Those who are elderly or who have only partially-functioning kidneys should be careful about the amount of glutamine they consume.
 It’s important to check with a health professional before undergoing any new supplement.

 Keep in mind that there are some people who shouldn’t use glutamine supplements.
 It’s important to discuss with your doctor if you have any underlying conditions that could be worsened by the amino acid supplementation.